 Access Fund asks climbers to consider not doing it but provides safety tips for those who go.

-“We’re telling people they should strongly consider not climbing,” says Chris Winter, executive director of Access Fund.
+“We’re telling people they should strongly consider not climbing,” Chris Winter, executive director of Access Fund said in May.
 “We know that rock climbing usually involves being in close proximity to a partner, sharing gear.
 And sometimes it’s tough to keep your distance from other people at the crag.”

 At the same time, he acknowledges, people are still going to climb.